-German artist Metis Atash’s sculptures combine pop art aesthetics with conceptual art traditions, creating unique artworks that have deep spiritual meanings, but that also often reference the history of art and fashion.
+German artist Metis Atash’s sculptures combine pop art aesthetics with conceptual art traditions, creating unique artworks that have deep spiritual meaning, but that also often reference the history of art and fashion.

 After graduating in political science and economics, Atash successfully operated her own investor relations consultancy boutique in Munich, Germany.
 In 2006, however, she decided to dedicate herself full-time to her passion for art, design and fashion by creating one-of-a-kind sculptures, covered in Swarovski crystals.